benwells/benwells.github.io/_posts/2014-02-23-css-fade-out-transition-animation.markdown

 My starting point for the CSS transitions scattered around this site is a library created by Justin Aguilar, and can be found on his site [here][ja].

-Justin has created a very nice collection CSS animations that are perfect for entraces, hover effects, and constant animations.
+Justin has created a very nice collection CSS animations that are perfect for entrances, hover effects, and constant animations.
 I used his "fadeIn" class animation as my starting point for my exit animation class, "fadeOut".

 ####My resulting code looks something like this: